haighal/graph-based-code-modelling/README.md

 ## Model

 ### Program Graphs
 Because Python is dynamically rather than statically typed and interpreted rather than compiled, we are unable to create many of the semantic edges used in program graphs.
-While some could be derived driectly, we **only use Syntax edges** (`Child` edges from the raw AST and and `NextToken` edges connecting consecutive terminal AST nodes).
+While some semantic edges could be derived, we decided to **use Syntax edges only** (`Child` edges from the raw AST and and `NextToken` edges connecting consecutive terminal AST nodes).
 Because we don't

 ### VarNaming Task
 We formulate the VarNaming task slightly differently than Allamanis et al.  In particular, in "Learning to Represent Programs with Graphs," the authors create their input graph by masking *all* instances of a specific variable name in the AST using a special `<SLOT>` token.
 The model then the variable name based on the combined context (and average the output representation of each `<SLOT>`).
 This program graph is richer than what we use: